pszymczyk/embedded-consul/README.md

 ### Passing custom configuration

-If you want to pass custom property which is not covered by ConsulBuilder you can pass JSON configuration:
+If you want to pass custom property which is not covered by `ConsulStartrBuilder` you can pass JSON configuration.

 ```java